Naouali/PyBVMT/README.md

 <br>

 ## Introduction:
-> pyBVMT is a python package that allow user to fecth financial data for any given stock indexed in the Tunisian Stock exchange without writing any requests.
+> PyBVMT is a python package that allow user to fecth financial data for any given stock indexed in the Tunisian Stock exchange without writing any requests.

 ## Author:
 > [NAOUALI Nebil](https://www.linkedin.com/in/noualinebil/)